natecdr/tuttut/README.md

 <p align="center">
 	<img src="https://i.ibb.co/FYPcVrK/tuttut.png" alt="Tuttut" height="200" border="0"/>
 </p>
 Converts MIDI files to guitar tabs.
+It can handle any tuning and any number of strings, and will do the arrangement accordingly.

 ## Using the tool